Putney to Wimbledon line: Up Point Pleasant Spur closed

 The connection between East Putney and Point Pleasant Junction was built as a grade-separated junction.
 Bridges on the up line became structurally defective and it was closed on 4 April 1987, leaving the down line only.
 Infrastructure alterations were made to enable the remaining down line spur to be used bi-directionally, and this was brought into reversible use on 11 February 1991.

 Present day

 There was an anomaly that the line and stations were controlled by the main line operator and infrastructure owner, while all the local passenger trains on the line were operated by the District Line.
-Station operation was transferred to London Transport, later Transport for London, from 1 April 1994.
+Station operation was transferred to London Transport, later London Underground, from 1 April 1994.
 Currently (2023) there is a limited traffic of empty stock trains between Wimbledon Carriage Sidings and Waterloo.
-The dominant traffic on the line is the District Line service of Transport for London.
+The dominant traffic on the line is the District Line service of London Underground Ltd.